 Pair plot

 This plot allows us to see relationships between different metrics like trial_duration, Total_Saccades, etc. with the color coding based on clutter presence.
-We can see here that there is a correlation between saccade movement and mean speed / mean acceleration which make sense.
-We can see that the number of saccades counted is in correlation to the trial duration more saccade can indicate that the trial last longer.
+The plots show that there is a correlation between saccade movement and mean speed / mean acceleration, as expected as both represent behavioral responses.
+Additionally, the number of saccades is positively correlated with trial duration.